-This post is more than one year old.
+This post is more than 3 years old.
 It might not reflect my current skills and convictions.

 I just finished reading “Food Rules: An Eater’s Manual” by Michael Pollan.
 This book is a list of easy-to-remember rules to eat better.
 The original version (2009) had 64 rules but I got the new version illustrated by Maira Kalman (2011) which has 19 additional rules.
 It could be the only book you read about nutrition, and it could really help anyone find the way back to health, while maintaining the pleasure of eating delicious food.

 The book is divided into 3 different sections:

 - What kind of food should I eat?
 Mostly plants.

 - How should I eat?
 Not too much.

 The first section is all about eating real food (what you can typically find at the farmers market) and avoiding processed food containing weirdly named ingredients (what you can typically find in the center aisles of your local supermarket).
 The second section explains that vegetables are great and should not be considered as a side but as the main item of every dishes.
 The third section was a little erroneous to me.
 Eating less is more a consequence than a cause of being an healthy human being.
 By eating real food and avoiding sugar and carbohydrates as much as possible, you will progressively be less hungry, be satisfied with less and like me, go from XL to M.